Schonfeld Strategic Advisors LLC Purchases New Shares in Diebold Nixdorf, Incorporated (NYSE:DBD)

 Shares of DBD opened at $10.66 on Friday.
 The company has a 50-day simple moving average of $10.25 and a 200-day simple moving average of $8.02.
 The company has a market capitalization of $828.05 million, a PE ratio of -2.41 and a beta of 3.45.
 Diebold Nixdorf, Incorporated has a 52-week low of $2.80 and a 52-week high of $13.05.

 DBD has been the subject of a number of analyst reports.
+ValuEngine upgraded shares of Diebold Nixdorf from a “strong sell” rating to a “sell” rating in a research report on Tuesday, December 22nd.
 Zacks Investment Research downgraded shares of Diebold Nixdorf from a “hold” rating to a “sell” rating in a research report on Friday, October 30th.
-JPMorgan Chase & Co. initiated coverage on shares of Diebold Nixdorf in a research report on Tuesday, October 27th.
+Finally, JPMorgan Chase & Co. initiated coverage on shares of Diebold Nixdorf in a research report on Tuesday, October 27th.
 They set a “neutral” rating for the company.
-Finally, ValuEngine upgraded shares of Diebold Nixdorf from a “strong sell” rating to a “sell” rating in a research report on Tuesday, December 22nd.

 Diebold Nixdorf Profile